groovy-sky/devops-101/README.md

 1. Fork this repository
 2. Clone forked repository to your local environment (could be PC, Virtual Machine, WSL etc.)
 3. Locally create a new branch and modify README.md file in it (by appending it with "Hello World!" line)
-4. Commit and push all changes to remote Github repository (forked one, not original one)
+4. Commit and push all changes to remote Github repository (forked one, not the original)

 ### Python